Callidon/bloom-filters/README.md

 // ...
 ```

+Similar constructors:
+- `PartitionedBloomFilter.create(max_size, error_rate, load_factor)`: create an optimal Partitioned BloomFilter for a maximum of max_size elements with the desired error rate.
+- `PartitionedBloomFilter.from(array, error_rate)`: same as before, but create an optimal Partitioned BloomFilter for the size fo the array provided.

 ### Cuckoo Filter

 Cuckoo filters improve on Bloom filters by supporting deletion, limited counting, and bounded False positive rate with similar storage efficiency as a standard Bloom Filter.